 - Serve as leaders in nursing and health care; and

 - Function as nurse scientists to advance the body of knowledge that guides the practice of nursing and contributes to interdisciplinary knowledge.

 Development of the overall program was guided by the American Association of Colleges of Nursing (AACN) quality indicators for doctoral education.

 Students may apply to the program as either post-BSN or post-MSN students.
 Priority application deadline for all application materials is February 1 for a summer admission.
 Applicants will be evaluated for Doctoral nursing studies according to the following criteria:

 - Faculty/Mentor research match – applicants should e-mail Dr. Patricia Kelly , the PhD Program Chair, in advance of the application due date for advice and direction on securing a mentor match prior to submitting the application;

 - Research Project Focus Statement

-- All materials must be submitted prior to Feb.
-1 for a summer start-up.
-Applications for a summer start may still be considered after February 1 on a space available basis.
+- All materials must be submitted prior to February 1 for a summer start

-- Submit official transcripts from each institution attended to:
+- Submit official transcripts to the UMKC Office of Admissions from each institution attended (as opposed to Nursing CAS) to: